Elina Avanesyan: 2024: Australian Open debut, first top 10 win & WTA Tour final, top 50

 On her debut at the Australian Open, she recorded two wins over Bai Zhuoxuan and eighth seed Maria Sakkari, her first top 10 win.
 On her debut at Indian Wells, she lost to Océane Dodin.
 On another debut at the Miami Open, she recorded her first WTA 1000-level win over wildcard Erika Andreeva, and her second top 10 and biggest win of her career, over sixth seed Ons Jabeur, to reach her first third round at this level.

 At the French Open, she reached a consecutive fourth round with wins over Zhu Lin, Anna Blinkova and seventh seed Zheng Qinwen.
 Her run was ended by 12th seed Jasmine Paolini.

 At Wimbledon, she reached the second round for the first time with a win over Anhelina Kalinina in her opening match.
 She lost in round two against 15th seed Liudmila Samsonova.

 Avanesyan made it through to the quarterfinals at the Budapest Grand Prix, defeating fifth seed Magdalena Fręch and Rebeka Masarova before losing to Anna Karolína Schmiedlová in three sets.

-She reached her first WTA Tour semifinal at the Iași Open, defeating third seed Jaqueline Cristian in the quarterfinals.
+Avanesyan reached her first WTA Tour semifinal at the Iași Open, defeating third seed Jaqueline Cristian in the quarterfinals.
 In the last four, Avanesyan defeated Chloé Paquet and advanced into her maiden WTA Tour final which she lost to Mirra Andreeva when she retired injured while trailing in the third set.

 She recorded her first tour main-draw win under her new Armenian nationality at the Cincinnati Open as a lucky loser, making history for her country as the first player to do so, over wildcard Bianca Andreescu.
 Next, she defeated eighth seed Jeļena Ostapenko to reach her second WTA 1000 third round, where she lost to tenth seed Liudmila Samsonova.

 At the Wuhan Open, she lost a three-setter to 13th seed Marta Kostyuk in the first round.
 Seeded fifth at the Japan Women's Open, Avanesyan defeated defending champion Ashlyn Krueger, before going out to local wildcard Sara Saito.

 She finished the year ranked inside the top 50.

 2025: First Armenian in WTA 500 semifinal

 Avanesyan started her 2025 season at the Brisbane International, defeating Rebecca Šramková and fourth seed Paula Badosa, before losing to Ons Jabeur in the third round.
-The following week, at the Hobart International, she overcame qualifiers Wang Xiyu and Greet Minnen, then benefitted from the withdrawal of third seed Amanda Anisimova to reach the semifinals, where she lost to eventual champion McCartney Kessler.
+The following week, at the Hobart International, she overcame qualifiers Wang Xiyu and Greet Minnen, then benefitted from the withdrawal of third seed Amanda Anisimova to reach the semifinals, where she lost to eventual champion, McCartney Kessler.

 At the Mérida Open in Mexico, Avanesyan became the first Armenian player to reach a WTA 500 semifinal with a win over Maya Joint.
-She lost in the last four to top seed Emma Navarro.
+She lost in the last four to top seed and eventual champion, Emma Navarro.
+In March, she was diagnosed with mononucleosis.